MONDAY – OCTOBER 9

 Paul Rundell – Alvarez & Marsal, Healthcare Industry Group, Chicago, IL

-Clifford J. White III – Director, Department of Justice, U.S. Trustee Program, Washington DC
+Clifford J. White III – Director, U.S. Trustee Program, U.S. Department of Justice, Washington DC

 Tuesday, Oct 10, 12 – 1 pm Rivoli CB